Frank La Forge: Biography

-Frank La Forge died at the piano, performing at a Musicians Club of New York dinner in Manhattan on May 5, 1953, for which he had been president since 1935.
+La Forge died at the piano, performing at a Musicians Club of New York dinner in Manhattan on May 5, 1953, for which he had been president since 1935.

 Musical works

 La Forge composed around 40 songs for voice and piano in the years between 1906 and 1940, as well as a few piano solos, choral works, and at least one solo for violin and piano.
 Some of the songs are sacred, and most were published individually by G. Schirmer, while a few have been reissued in various song anthologies and collections of American art songs from the same publisher.
 Many of his early songs were composed to German texts and modeled on the German Lied.
 Later songs were composed in the more accessible 'concert ballad' style, which was quite popular at the time.
 Many were written for specific singers to show off their individual talents.

 The songs are known for their craftsmanship, full piano accompaniments, and tasteful musical style.
 His 1919 piece Song of the Open was highlighted by Upton as representative of American song from the era 1900-1930.

 He was also a highly successful arranger of folksongs; Villamil mentions 'an excellent set of Mexican folk songs'.
 Perhaps more significant was his work as an important compiler of songs for students, in the collection of several volumes he created with Will Earhart, the Pathways of Song.